The Style Is Best Known For

 - Neo-Classicism (18th century throughout Europe and the U.S.): After Baroque, Neo-Classicism returned more closely to classical roots.
 Buildings become a little more subdued and often more human in scale.
 Neo-Classicists appreciated ancient Greek art and culture as much as Roman, while Renaissance architects were mostly interested in Roman.
 The young United States adopted classical Greek forms for its important buildings because of the ideological link with democracy.

 - Beaux Arts (mid-19th through early-20th centuries in France and the U.S.): Beaux-Arts (French for “fine arts”) was a mid-19th century to early 20th century style blending aspects of classical, Renaissance, and Baroque.
 Beaux-Arts buildings are often great mansions or buildings like railway stations and libraries.
-Beaux Arts was popular during the American Gilded Age.
+Beaux Arts was popular during the 19th century, especially in the American Gilded Age.